 How does filing an Idaho mechanics' lien Claim help me get my money?

 On a private project, the Idaho construction lien places an encumbrance on the property that makes it difficult to resell or re-finance the property without first removing the mechanics lien.

 Click Here to File an Idaho Mechanics Lien Document

 What is an Idaho Stop Notice and why should it be filed

 LienItNow.com prepares and serves Idaho Stop Notices.
 A Stop Notice is a notification that has the ability to enhance the effectiveness of a mechanic's lien.
 A Stop Notice, or a notice to withhold funds, is sent to the company that is financing or funding the construction funds for a project.
 Once that company receives the Stop Notice, that company has notice that it should withhold sufficient money to satisfy the stop notice claim.
 The purpose of the Stop Notice is to provide the lender, financiers or funders of the construction project notice that there is money owed to a contractor, subcontractor or supplier so that an inquiry can be made as to why that money is not being paid.

 Click Here to File an Idaho Stop Notice Document

 What is an Idaho Amendment to a mechanics' lien Claim?

-LienItNow.com prepares, files and serves Idaho Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Idaho Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.